NicoleChJ/DataSciencePortafolio/README.md

 As this portfolio expands, it will serve as a comprehensive record of all the Data Science and Data Analysis projects I have undertaken—ranging from academic assignments and self-directed learning to the practical application of skills in professional settings.
 Some projects are complete, others are ongoing, and a few are still in the planning phase.

-This repository is a work in progress, and I invite any feedback for improvement.
+*This repository is a work in progress*, and I invite any feedback for improvement.